This post may contain affiliate links from which i can earn a commission

 When in doubt ask, read labels, and consider cooking from scratch.

-If you struggle with your weight, have heart disease, diabetes, or cancer, benefits of uncovering hidden food allergies is immense.
+If you struggle with your weight, have heart disease, diabetes, or cancer, the benefits of uncovering hidden food allergies are immense.
 Food is your closest ally whether you are trying to prevent or cure illness.